-And if your child has a diagnosis (or suspected diagnosis!) of ADHD, we have a parenting course that is designed to support you.
-Check out Creating Calm to learn tools that will help you raise a happy + independent child with ADHD.
+And if your child has a diagnosis (or suspected diagnosis!) of ADHD, we have a parenting course designed to support you.
+Check out Creating Calm to learn tools to help raise a happy + independent child with ADHD.

 Have a beautiful week!